phone: (716) 839-8345

-- demonstrate cultural competence in the application of educational concepts when designing and implementing intervention, and health and wellness prevention programs to patients or clients.
+- demonstrate cultural competence in the application of educational concepts when designing and implementing the intervention, and health and wellness prevention programs for patients or clients.

 - evaluate the appropriateness and effectiveness of strategies used in clinical practice.

-- use the principles of scientific method and demonstrate sound problem-solving and critical thinking skills in the process of patient/client examination and evaluation in order to determine diagnosis, prognosis and selection of the most appropriate intervention across different patient populations and practice settings.
+- use the principles of the scientific method and demonstrate sound problem-solving and critical thinking skills in the process of patient/client examination and evaluation in order to determine diagnosis, prognosis, and selection of the most appropriate intervention across different patient populations and practice settings.

-- using current best evidence, select and administer appropriate, valid and reliable examination tests and measures of impairments, functional limitations and disabilities.
+- using the current best evidence, select and administer appropriate, valid, and reliable examination tests and measures of impairments, functional limitations, and disabilities.